workshopper/goingnative/exercises/mission_possible_part_three/problem.md

 ## Task

-Create a native Node.js add-on that can be compiled by node-gyp / npm and loaded from Node.js JavaScript code.
+Finish your add-on by adding a C++ function that prints a message to standard output when invoked by JavaScript.

 {cyan}──────────────────────────────────────────────────────────────────────{/cyan}

 ## Description

-A skeleton of a Node.js native add-on is in a directory named ***{boilerplate:myaddon}*** in your current working directory.
-The add-on is missing some pieces.
-You need to supply the missing pieces to make it compile.
+Because C++ is no simple matter, you have been provided with a skeleton of an add-on file.
+Mode the file named ***{boilerplate:myaddon.cc}*** in your current working directory, *to* the directory containing your add-on, calling it *myaddon.cc*.

 When your solution is complete, compiling and running the add-on will succeed without errors: